 NAMI (National Alliance on Mental Illness) Summit County Family Support Group

 The NAMI Family Support Group in Summit County is no longer meeting.
-See our event calendar for ongoing support groups.
+See NAMI Utah for details on locations.

 Alcoholics Anonymous, Alanon, and Narcotics Anonymous in Summit County

 - Adult Children of Alcoholics and Dysfunctional Families.
 Offers support and healing.
 There is one meeting per week in Summit County.
 Visit: adultchildren.org

 - Alcoholics Anonymous: Meetings held 7 days a week in Park City and Summit County.
 Visit http://www.saltlakeaa.org/schedule-of-meetings/ for exact times and locations.

 - Alanon: Friends and families of problem drinkers find understanding and support at Al-Anon and Alateen meetings.
 Meetings are available in Park City and Summit County.
 Visit: http://www.utah-alanon.org/content/find-meeting for exact times and locations.